 March 29, 2012 (Carlsbad, CA) – Seven-year-old Phillip Engdahl from Escondido used a lightsaber alongside LEGOLAND® California’s General Manager Peter Ronchetti to cut the ribbon opening LEGO® Star Wars™ Gallery during an official ceremony today at the family theme park in Carlsbad.
 Engdahl was just one of 22 children from Make-A-Wish Foundation who were invited as special guests to be the first to see the new area which is a part of the expanded LEGO® Star Wars™ Miniland.

 Stormtroopers, Han Solo, Yoda, Obi Wan Kenobi and other members of the 501st Legion of Stormtroopers and Rebel Legion were part of the ceremony which unveiled LEGO Star Wars Gallery featuring large-scale LEGO minifigures from each episode.
 Each LEGO model is 3-feet-tall and displayed on a podium for guests to get an up-close look.
-The 12 characters feature: Wicket, Princess Leia, R2-D2, Clone, Darth Vader, Han Solo, Luke Skywalker, Anakin Skywalker, Boba Fett, Chewbacca, Yoda and Darth Maul.
+The 12 characters feature: Wicket, Princess Leia, R2-D2, Clone Captain Rex, Darth Vader, Han Solo, Luke Skywalker, Anakin Skywalker, Boba Fett, Chewbacca, Yoda and Darth Maul.
 Another LEGO Darth Maul model is being introduced honoring the release of Star Wars: Episode I The Phantom Menace in 3-D. He is life-sized, posed in a combat position grasping his double-bladed lightsaber and created out of more than 25,000 LEGO bricks.

 “LEGO Star Wars Miniland proved so successful last year with our guests, we knew we had to expand it,” said Ronchetti.
 “The LEGO Star Wars Gallery is just icing on the cake to the additional details that have been added to each of the seven scenes in LEGO Star Wars Miniland.
 Our Model Builders, Animators, Technicians and Maintenance Team have done an incredible job bringing the popular saga to life!”